Entity Management & Annotations

 No | Mark as primary key (default: false) | primary_key=true |

-Defines how primary key values are generated:
+Defines how primary key values are generated.
+When omitted, ObjectQuel defaults to identity.

 Defines a many-to-one relationship where many entities reference one target entity: